 Food and veterinary supplies are our biggest and most important expense.

-- dog food, cat food, and produce (apples, berries, and other fruit) for carnivores and omnivores
+dog and cat food (both dry and canned), and produce (apples, berries, and other fruit) for carnivores and omnivores

 Utilities, Insurance, and Maintenance: